-As of 29 January 2021, Cronulla Church can accommodate 200 worshippers per Mass under the NSW COVID-19 rules.
-No bookings are required.
+Cronulla Church can accommodate 400 worshippers per Mass under the current NSW COVID-19 rules, and unlimited for Weddings and Funerals.
+No bookings are required to attend Mass.

 Schedule of Masses (No prior registration is required)